littlethao/flashnotes/dbCheatSheet.md

 `$ bin/rails g model <table_name> <property>:<data type> <property>:<data type>`

-e.g.
-`$ bin/rails g model student first_name:string last_name:string`
+e.g. `$ bin/rails g model student first_name:string last_name:string`

 This command:
 * creates a new model, which tells the app what a 'student' is and what properties (first name and last name) it has.
 * creates a **migration** which contains instructions for Rake ('Ruby `make`') to update the database.

-Looking at db/migrate/20151231193055_create_students.rb we see the following file has been created:
+Looking at db/migrate/20151231193055_create_students.rb we shall see the following file has been created:

 ```ruby
 class CreateStudents < ActiveRecord::Migration